eventmachine/eventmachine/docs/GettingStarted.md

 We are almost done with the server but there are some closing thoughts.

-### Step six: final version and possible future directions ###
+### Step six: final version ###

+Just in case, here is the final version of the chat server code we have built:

+{include:file:examples/guides/getting\_started/03\_simple\_chat\_server.rb}

+### Step seven: future directions and some closing thoughts ###

-The chat server is just about 150 lines of Ruby including empty lines and comments, but it has a few features most of chat server examples never add.
-We did not implement many other features, however, that popular IRC clients like [Colloquy](http://colloquy.info) have:
+The chat server is just about 150 lines of Ruby including empty lines and comments, yet it has a few features most of chat server examples never add.
+We did not, however, implement many other features that popular IRC clients like [Colloquy](http://colloquy.info) have:

- * Chat moderators
+ * Chat moderation
  * Multiple rooms
  * Connection timeout detection